Student Handbook

 Registration

-$160.00 decal/registration fee will be charged to every student’s account.
+All vehicles must be registered online through your Campus Web account.
+Once registration is completed, you can pick up your permit/decal from the Campus Post Office or the Public Safety Office on Washington Ave.
+Deviation from this process may occur for health and safety reasons.
+The $160.00 decal/registration fee will be charged to every student’s account.
 Students who do not intend to operate a vehicle on campus will receive a refund of the fee upon completion of a vehicle waiver form, also through your Campus Web account.
-If more than one vehicle is to be used on campus, each of the vehicles must be registered.
+If more than one vehicle is used on campus, each must be registered.
 After the purchase of one decal, additional decals may be obtained at no charge.
-If you submit a waiver stating you will not have a vehicle on campus but are found to be operating a motor vehicle, you may be cited for falsifying your registration in addition to “No Decal/Permit Displayed” violation, your waiver will be reversed, and the $160.00 decal/registration fee will be charged to your account.
-As soon as you acquire a vehicle, it is your responsibility to contact the Business Office to have your waiver removed within two business days; otherwise, you will not be able to register your vehicle.
+If you submit a waiver stating you will not have a vehicle on campus but are found to be operating a motor vehicle, you may be cited for falsifying your registration in addition to the “No Decal/Permit Displayed” violation, your waiver will be reversed, and the $160.00 decal/registration fee will be charged to your account.
+As soon as you acquire a vehicle, it is your responsibility to contact the Department of Public Safety to have your waiver removed within two business days; otherwise, you will not be able to register your vehicle.
 Once your waiver is removed, you will be assessed the $160.00 decal/registration fee.
 An accumulation of three citations for the “No Decal/Permit Displayed” violation could result in your vehicle being towed at the owner’s expense and subsequent revocation of campus parking privileges.

-Decals must be permanently affixed to the left rear bumper of an automobile or the lower left of the rear window and to the rear fender of motorcycles.
-Prior to application, make sure that the area is clean and dry.
+To register a vehicle, the following information is required: year, make, model, color, and license plate number [Example:2022, Kia Forte, white, AR Plate ABC 123].
+Decals must be permanently affixed to the left rear bumper or the lower left of the rear window of an automobile and to the rear fender of motorcycles.
+Prior to applying the decal to your vehicle, make sure that the area is clean and dry.
 It is not permissible for a decal to be taped or displayed from the vehicle interior.

 Traffic and Parking Regulations